taixhi/utc-2021-amherst-case1/README.md

-# FX Market Making Bot
+# FX Futures Market Making Bot
-Uses interest rate announcements and interest rate parity to make the market.
+Uses interest rate announcements, estmitaed interest rate parity for forward contracts to make the market.

 Created for the University of Chicago Trading Competition 2021